git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 want to assign.
 If you want to clear a slot, set the MIDI trigger type to "Off".

+## Installation

+Linux: If the file dialogs to save/load do not work make sure you have *zenity* installed.
+To install zenity from the command line enter: sudo apt install zenity

-### Important notes
+## Important notes

 * Your settings are not automatically stored!
 Use *Save* (see below).
-* Linux: If the file dialogs to save/load do not work make sure you have *zenity* installed.
-To install zenity from the command line enter: sudo apt install zenity
 * MIDI notes are blocked when mapped
     * If you have selected *All* for the keyboard channel the note is blocked on all channels!
     * The blocked notes are only updated when loading a configuration or when switching between slots.